chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ###

 Downsampling is used to decrease the density of the pointcloud that is output from the RGB-D camera.
 This is done because the very feature rich pointclouds can be quite computationally expensive.
+*Downsampling* can be thought of decreasing the resolution of a three dimensional point cloud.

 `RANSAC.py` contains the Voxel Downsampling Code.